dzj3an/Toncoin-Price/README.md

 # Toncoin Price Bot

-This Telegram bot posts the price of ** Toncoin ** on a specific channel every minute.
-It is useful for those who want to closely follow Toncoin's quote.
+This Telegram bot posts the price of **Toncoin** on a specific channel every minute.
+It is useful for those who want to closely follow Toncoin quote.

-Support the creator by joining their development channel on Telegram: [J3an | Dev] (https://t.me/j3d3v)
+Support the creator by joining their development channel on Telegram: [J3an | Dev](https://t.me/j3d3v)
 ## Funcionalidades

 - Get the price of Toncoin from an official API.